brettlangdon/gython/README.md

 ```

 ### AST Parsing
-AST parsing will take the validated source grammar and convert it into a valid AST.
+AST parsing will take the validated source grammar and convert it into a valid language AST.

 The goal is to get a similar AST output as the following: